teooliver/time-tracker-base-v2/notes.md

 # TODO:

+#### Frontend

+- Redo all tests using jest and Cypress
+- Add MSW for mocking and intercepting calls
+- Add chart library and create the Reports page.
+- Add storybook and maybe storyshot testing using playwright?

+#### Backend

-- Create type for json errors.
+- Create better types for json errors.
-- Return json error messages from handlers.
-- Better Error handling
 - Extract Error handling functions to its own `lib`
 - Better return messages route success (instead of just 200);
 - Extract Routes to its own files